MauriceConrad/Mini-PopOver/README.md

   </div>
 ```

-That's it!
+That's it.
-The three tags:
+You can style the three tags
-"left", "center" and "right".
+"left", "center" and "right"
+just as you want.

 Except the "center" tag you can omit the other tags("left" & "right") just as you want.
-They are'nt required.
+They aren't required.

 #Settings